PrincetonUniversity/lucid/readme.md

 number of tofino stages:    ---
 ```

 3. (optional) If you have access to the Tofino SDE and want to use it to compile Lucid-generate P4 to Tofino binaries, download a copy of ``bf-sde-9.5.0.tar`` and put it in the root directory of this git.
 Run ``./vm_install_sde.sh`` to install a copy of the SDE to the VM.
 After the SDE installs, run ``./vm_reproduce.sh`` again.
 The script will now compile the P4 version of each Lucid application into a Tofino binary.
-This will take an additional 30 minutes - 1 hour.
+This will take an additional 30 minutes or so.
 With the SDE installed, the final output will also report the number of tofino stages that each application used based on the Tofino compiler's logs.
 ```
 ----- stats for chain_replication.dpt -----
 lucid program:              ./chain_replication.dpt